-Aiden Byrne´s fine dining experience with excellent food deeply rooted in local heritage
+Aiden Byrne´s fine dining and excellent food deeply rooted in local heritage in Manchester

 MANCHESTER, RESTAURANT MCR: «Cooking is not difficult», a chef told.
-I´m not always sure about this statement and believe it´s spot-on if you know how to cook – and are surrounded in the kitchen by other good chefs.
-For certain, it takes a advantageous chef to create the nine dishes served at glamorous Restaurant MCR.
+I´m not always sure about this statement.
+Sure, it´s spot-on if you know how to cook – and are surrounded in the kitchen by other good chefs.
+For certain, it takes an advantageous chef to create the nine dishes of high profile Manchester food served at glamorous Restaurant MCR.

-Our Menu.
 This is the menu we were served: After Crispy chicken skin sandwich was finished, Foie Gras and palm sugar, spiced gingerbread, sherry and cherry vinegar sorbet was served.
-Next was Confit Jerusalem artichoke, pickled mushrooms and mushroom broth.
+Followed by Confit Jerusalem artichoke, pickled mushrooms and mushroom broth.

 The fourth was homemade sourdough bread, chicken butter and herb butter with parsley, chive and lovage.
-Then Jabugo Ham from Spain, burnt onion, Ribblesdale goats cheese flan.
+Then Ham from Spain, burnt onion and Ribblesdale goats cheese flan.

 Dish number six was Argentinian red prawn, carrots cooked in their own juices and pickled carrot.

-The main meat came as Braised Short Rib of beef, secretto, miso hollandaise, eryngi mushroom, txogitxu tartar.
+The main dish came as Braised Short Rib of beef, secretto, miso hollandaise, eryngi mushroom, txogitxu tartar.

-The last two dishes was Chocolate brownie, mango, passionfruit and yoghurt meringue and the very tasty local Manchester Tart, coconut custard, freeze dried raspberries.
+Finally, the last two dishes were Chocolate brownie, mango, passionfruit and yoghurt meringue.
+The very tasty local Manchester Tart, coconut custard, freeze dried raspberries.

-The Price.
-Aiden Byrne´s new home in a setting that´s relaxed and straightforward, a fine dining experience with excellent food deeply rooted in Manchester´s heritage.
+To sum up, Aiden Byrne´s new home in a setting that´s relaxed and straightforward, a fine dining experience with excellent food deeply rooted in Manchester´s heritage.
 The food only will set you back 50 for Tasting Menu 6 and 75 pound for Tasting Menu 9.
-This is food made of local and seasonal produce and created by a Chef with outstanding ideas – and looks like it´s easy.
+This is food made of local and seasonal produce and created by a Chef with outstanding ideas – and make it looks like it´s easy.